fxndone/FO-Drive_Server/README.md

 And... that it !

-I personally recommend [repl.it](https://replit.com) (without commercial partnership), as it is fast, and if you combine it with [uptimerobot](https://uptimerobot.com/), you can have a webserver that is always up.
+I personally recommend [repl.it](https://replit.com) (without commercial partnership), as it is fast, and if you combine it with [uptimerobot](https://uptimerobot.com/) (without commercial partnership), you can have a webserver that is always up.

 The choice is yours, but it can be a bad idea to host the server directly at home, for example.
 You should prefer remote hosting.